 The Daytona vs Day-Date debate isn’t about which Rolex is better.
 It’s about what you value more when the watch is on your wrist.
 Daytona is built around performance, timing, and sport-driven design.
-Day-Date represents prestige, presence, and calendar authority.
+Day-Date signals prestige, presence, and calendar authority.

 The Rolex Daytona is a purpose-built chronograph with deep motorsport roots and everyday versatility.
 The Rolex Day-Date sits at the top of Rolex’s lineup, made only in precious metals and designed to signal status at a glance.
 Both are icons, but they serve very different roles.